All Topic

 Wondershare UniConverter is as efficient and robust as its other sibling, Wondershare Ani3D, and is also capable of recognizing the same number of formats for conversions as Ani3D does.

-You can follow the instructions given below to use Wondershare UniConverter as a free 360 video converter on your Windows or Mac computer:
+You can follow the steps below to use Wondershare UniConverter as a desktop 3D video converter for MP4, MOV, AVI, and other common video files on Windows or Mac.

-How to convert video to VR free with Wondershare UniConverter
+How to Convert MP4 or Normal Video to VR with Wondershare UniConverter

-Step 1: Go to the VR Converter box.
+Step 1: Open the VR Converter in UniConverter.

-Launch Wondershare UniConverter, go to the Video tab on the homepage, and search for the VR Converter.
+Launch Wondershare UniConverter, go to the Video tab, and open the VR Converter tool.

-Step 2: Import a file and pick output preferences.
+Step 2: Import your video and choose VR output settings.

-Part 4.
-How to Convert Normal Video to VR Online Using a VR Video Converter Online
+How to Convert Normal Video to VR Online

 Steps to convert video to 360 VR online: